vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/035/01_kadA_bhuvanrathaxayANi.md

 Both bhuvan and dāḥ are subjunctives, or at least have subjunctive function.

-Contra Hoffmann (246), I am inclined to take dāḥ as a real subjunctive (<*dā-a-s), though without metrical distraction, not an injunctive, while both of us take bhuvan as subj. here.
+Contra Hoffmann (246), I am inclined to take dāḥ as a real subjunctive (←*dā-a-s), though without metrical distraction, not an injunctive, while both of us take bhuvan as subj. here.